 And while most sets have spells that kill or disable your opponent's stuff, in New Phyrexia they have added effects that rub your victory in their face, as with Numbing Dose, Victorious Destruction, Psychic Barrier, Glissa's Scorn, Enslave, Phyrexian Ingester, etc.

-that leaves your opponent not knowing what they're supposed to do and feeling a little bit violated.
+Or, as development team member Tom LaPille puts it:Our vision of New Phyrexia—as created by Aaron Forsythe and Ken Nagle, the two players in R&D with the strongest griefing tendencies—is one of all-upside griefing that leaves your opponent not knowing what they're supposed to do and feeling a little bit violated.
 Phyrexia doesn't destroy all the creatures on the battlefield; it destroys all the creatures on the battlefield and rips some out of your library to boot.
 Phyrexia doesn't just exile a permanent.
 It disallows the opponent from casting every other copy.

-- In Wraith The Oblivion, each player, the eponymous Wraiths, have Psyche and Shadow as part of them.
+- In Wraith: The Oblivion, each player, the eponymous Wraiths, have Psyche and Shadow as part of them.
 The Shadow specifically is the worst side of the character, their darkest desires and personality flaws, but the character must interact with this because it gives them power.
 Normally the GM controls this, but the game also suggests letting other players control the Shadows, following the guidelines of the chosen Shadow archtype to grief the Wraith player until they give in to what the Shadow wants.
 After doing so, the Shadow is happy (for a bit, they soon return to their mischief), and the Wraith has to deal with the (usually horrible) consequences.